mdn/content/files/en-us/web/css/color_value/color_keywords/index.md

 There are a few caveats to consider when using color keywords:

-- [HTML](/en-US/docs/Web/HTML) only recognizes the 16 basic color keywords found in CSS1, using a specific algorithm to convert unrecognized values (often to completely different colors).
+- [HTML](/en-US/docs/Web/HTML) only recognizes the 16 basic color keywords found in CSS Level 1, using a specific algorithm to convert unrecognized values (often to completely different colors).
 The other color keywords should only be used in CSS and [SVG](/en-US/docs/Web/SVG).
 - Unlike HTML, CSS will completely ignore unknown keywords.
 - The color keywords all represent plain, solid colors, without transparency.
 - Several keywords are aliases for each other: